fjfinch/terminal-ansible/README.md

 # ansible-linux
-An ansible project to setup some stuff on a system.
+An ansible project to configure stuff on a system.
 Everything is set to be idempotent, and rerunning the playbook will also update all tools.

 ## Install
 To use this repository, a couple of tools are required: